codeYongqi/codeYongqi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm kirin, an interest-driven developer and university student.
+I'm kirin, an interest-driven developer and worked as a software enginner.
 - Interested in system programming now, welcome to discuss 《csapp》 with me
-- Expected to graduate from NUIST 2022
+- Graduated from NUIST 2022
 - Familiar with microcontroller and web-backend projects...

 Master skills